Ruling in Bayern soccer boss tax-dodging case seen on Thursday

-MUNICH A German judge signalled he would rule on Thursday whether the president of Bayern Munich soccer club had evaded 27 million euros in tax, after a third day in court ended in less than two hours of testimony.
+MUNICH, March 12 A German judge signalled he would rule on Thursday whether the president of Bayern Munich soccer club had evaded 27 million euros ($37.44 million) in tax, after a third day in court ended in less than two hours of testimony.

 The trial of 62-year-old Uli Hoeness, admired by many for turning Bayern into one of the world's top teams, has stunned Germans.